LeonSK116/reimbursement-app/README.md

 Install Libraries: Make sure you have the psycopg2 and Flask libraries installed (pip install psycopg2 Flask).

-You can then run the app using python app.py.
-The app will be accessible at port 5000.
+To run the frontend, navigate to the `frontend` directory and run `python app.py`.
+The frontend will be accessible at port 5000.

+To run the backend, navigate to the `backend` directory and run `python app.py`.
+The backend API will be accessible at port 5001.